fameandpartners/analytics/README.md

 `>shiny::runApp()`

+#### Deploy app to shinyapps.io
-To deploy this app to shinnyapps.io first get a login to Fame & Partners' account and follow these [instructions](https://shiny.rstudio.com/articles/shinyapps.html) to configure your rsconnect folder.
+Get a login to Fame & Partners' account and follow these [instructions](https://shiny.rstudio.com/articles/shinyapps.html) to configure your rsconnect folder.
 Once your account's credentials are configured, run

-#### Deploy app to shinyapps.io
 `$ R`

 `>rsconnect::deployApp()`